Resolution on Certain Questions in the History of Our Party since the Founding of the People's Republic of China: Content

 Regarding Mao's legacy, the Resolution concludes Mao's contributions to the Chinese Communist Revolution far outweigh his mistakes, saying that "His merits are primary and his errors secondary".
 Following the Resolution, the idea that Mao was 70% correct and 30% incorrect became a common description of his legacy.
+The 70-30 percent evaluation does not explicitly appear in the Resolution, but as academic Timothy Cheek writes, "the interpretation has evolved that this was its point."

 Impact

 The Resolution on Certain Questions in the History of Our Party since the Founding of the People's Republic of China is one of the most influential documents in the history of the CCP.
 By summarizing historical experiences, it provides both historical and theoretical bases for establishing the guidelines for China's next phase of development.
 Furthermore, it also offers historical and theoretical foundations for the redistribution of power within the state and the party by figures such as Deng Xiaoping.
 The anti-reform faction was essentially ousted from the upper echelons of the CCP, leading to the preliminary establishment of the "Second Generation Central Leadership" with Deng Xiaoping at its core.
 By striking a balance between criticizing and preserving the legacy of the Mao-era, the Resolution helped solidify Deng's leadership.

 The Resolution was followed by a three-year campaign to "totally negate" the Cultural Revolution.
 The CCP called on individuals and cooperatives to study the Resolution and engage in criticism and self-criticism.
 People were urged to root out followers of Lin Biao and the Gang of Four, those seriously impacted by factional ideas, and the "smashers and grabbers" of the Cultural Revolution.

 The Resolution's language regarding the Mao-era is largely echoed by the 2021 Resolution on the Major Achievements and Historical Experience of the Party over the Past Century.